Ernst Lubitsch: Early work, 1913–1921

 In 1913, Lubitsch made his film debut as an actor in The Ideal Wife.
 He gradually abandoned acting to concentrate on directing.
 He appeared in approximately 30 films as an actor between 1912 and 1920.
 His last film appearance as an actor was in the 1920 drama Sumurun, opposite Pola Negri and Paul Wegener, which he also directed.

 In 1918, he made his mark as a serious director with Die Augen der Mumie Ma (The Eyes of the Mummy), starring Pola Negri.
 Lubitsch alternated between escapist comedies and large-scale historical dramas, enjoying great international success with both.
-His reputation as a grand master of world cinema reached a new peak after the release of his spectacles Madame Du Barry (retitled Passion, 1919) and Anna Boleyn (Deception, 1920).
+His reputation as a grand master of world cinema reached a new peak after the release of his spectacles Madame Dubarry (retitled Passion in US, 1919) and Anna Boleyn (Deception, 1920).
 Both of these films found American distributorship by early 1921.
-They, along with Lubitsch's Carmen (released as Gypsy Blood in the U.S. in 1921) were selected by The New York Times on its list of the 15 most important movies of 1921.
+They, along with Lubitsch's Carmen (released as Gypsy Blood in the U.S. in 1921), were selected by The New York Times for its list of the 15 most important movies of 1921.

-With glowing reviews under his belt and American money flowing his way, Lubitsch formed his own production company and set to work on the high-budget spectacular The Loves of Pharaoh (1921).
-Lubitsch sailed to the United States for the first time in December 1921 for what was intended as a lengthy publicity and professional factfinding tour, scheduled to culminate in the February premiere of Pharaoh.
-However, with World War I still fresh, and with a slew of German "New Wave" releases encroaching on American movie workers' livelihoods, Lubitsch was not gladly received.
-He cut his trip short after little more than three weeks and returned to Germany.
-But he had already seen enough of the American film industry to know that its resources far outstripped the spartan German companies.
+With glowing reviews and American money flowing his way, Lubitsch formed his own production company and set to work on the high-budget spectacular The Loves of Pharaoh (1921).
+He sailed to the United States for the first time in December 1921 for what was intended as a lengthy publicity and professional fact-finding tour, scheduled to culminate in the February premiere of Pharaoh.
+However, with World War I still fresh, and with a slew of German "New Wave" releases encroaching on American movie workers' livelihoods, Lubitsch was not warmly received.
+He cut his trip short after little more than three weeks and returned to Germany, but he had seen enough to realize the American film industry's resources far outstripped the spartan German companies.

 Hollywood silent films, 1922–1927

-Lubitsch finally left Germany for Hollywood in 1922, contracted as a director by Mary Pickford.
+Lubitsch finally left for Hollywood in 1922, contracted as a director by Mary Pickford, and having directed over 40 films in Germany.
 He directed Pickford in the film Rosita; the result was a critical and commercial success, but director and star clashed during its filming, and it ended up as the only project that they made together.
 A free agent after just one American film, Lubitsch was signed to a remarkable three-year, six-picture contract by Warner Brothers that guaranteed the director his choice of both cast and crew, and full editing control over the final cut.

 Settling in America, Lubitsch established his reputation for sophisticated comedy with such stylish films as The Marriage Circle (1924), Lady Windermere's Fan (1925), and So This Is Paris (1926).
 But his films were only marginally profitable for Warner Brothers, and Lubitsch's contract was eventually dissolved by mutual consent, with Metro-Goldwyn-Mayer and Paramount buying out the remainder.
 His first film for MGM, The Student Prince in Old Heidelberg (1927), was well regarded, but lost money.
 The Patriot (1928), produced by Paramount, earned him his first Academy Award nomination for Best Directing.